Financial Aid Glossary

 This numeral references Jefferson Community and Technical College's Federal School Code.

 This numeral refers to the individual Federal Income Tax preparation form.
 This tax form is used as reference when filling out the Free Application for Federal Student Aid (FAFSA).
-This tax form CANNOT be used for the Verification process.
+A signed copy of the prior-prior year 1040 with any submitted schedules can be used for verification purposes.

 4156, 4162 and 4164

 These numerals refer to the following Jefferson semesters: